ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 You should explain how the technology within flipper zero interacts with different types of RFID tags/cards.
 Furthermore, explain how tag readers work.
 What happens when a tag comes near to a reader?

 __Things to Consider__
-Your answers should consider describing power source of these tags and readers, mechanism to activate them, how do they emit radiations and utilization offrequency bands.
+Your answers should consider describing power source of these tags and readers, mechanism to activate them, how do they emit radiations and which frequency bands they utilize.

 **What tools exist in market and mobile applications to access/read RFID devices**